 So like any balanced portfolio, you should invest in all three – ads, local listings, and SEO.

 3. Referral Partnerships

-When it comes to referrals, you need to make sure there’s a strategy – start by creating a group chat with all of your partners, because they will all be partners with each other as well.
+Regarding referrals, you need to make sure there’s a strategy – create a group chat with all of your partners because they will all be partners with each other.

 Each partner will get 100 of these cards to hand out, whether it’s to their new customers, old customers, family members, friends, and especially neighbors.

-Instead of your HVAC business paying the full cost of the mailer, you can split it between 5 to 10 companies, which means you’ll get a significantly better result for less.
+Instead of your HVAC business paying the total cost of the mailer, you can split it between 5 to 10 companies, which means you’ll get a significantly better result for less.

 There will most likely be real estate brokers, lawyers, and other professionals trying to grow their brand.

 5. Press Release